jremington/UWB-Indoor-Localization_Arduino/DW1000_library_pizzo00/README.md

 **Development:**

-Created by
 Currently (2024) **under development**.

 **TODOs:**
-* Provide a flag for HighPower mode
 * Create a attachCustomPackageHandler for maintenance operation throught uwb (like changing the esp ip remotely)